 TMS therapy is not only an effective treatment for depression, but it can also treat a variety of other mental health disorders.

-Generalized anxiety disorder: When medication and psychotherapy don’t achieve positive results, TMS therapy can treat generalized anxiety.
+Generalized anxiety disorder: TMS therapy can treat generalized anxiety when medication and psychotherapy don’t achieve positive results.
 It helps to reduce anxiety symptoms by controlling nerve cell activity in the prefrontal cortex.

 Post-traumatic stress disorder (PTSD): TMS therapy is quite effective for PTSD.
-It helps to stimulate the prefrontal cortex, reduce fear, and panic.
+It helps to stimulate the prefrontal cortex and reduce fear and panic. ( it is not FDA-cleared yet)

-Multiple sclerosis: TMS treatment along with physical therapy can help to reduce spasticity.
-The stimulation helps to reduce muscle tightness and promotes body movement.
+Multiple sclerosis: TMS treatment, along with physical therapy, can help to reduce spasticity.
+The stimulation helps to reduce muscle tightness and promotes body movement. ( not FDA approved but anecdotally noticed to be very beneficial)

-Side effects of other Depression treatment compared to TMS therapy?
+Side effects of other Depression treatments compared to TMS therapy?

 Can TMS therapy damage your brain?

 Clinical studies on long-term exposure to TMS therapy have not found any evidence of brain tumors in patients as a result of the therapy.
-It also does not cause memory loss or a reduction in concentration.
+It also does not cause memory loss or a reduction in concentration, or any other CNS side effects.

 What are the eligibility criteria for TMS therapy?

-Failure (or side effects) of antidepressants: FDA recommends TMS for patients who did not experience positive results or had no response to one adequate antidepressant trial.
+Failure (or side effects) of antidepressants: FDA recommends TMS for patients who did not experience positive results or had no response to 1-2 adequate antidepressant trials.

-Most insurances such as Aetna, Cigna, Medicare, and Tricare require a trial of two antidepressants and psychotherapy (ex: 12 session of Cognitive Behavioral Therapy (CBT) for MDD).
+Most insurances such as Aetna, Cigna, Medicare, and Tricare require a trial of two antidepressants and psychotherapy (ex: 12 sessions of Cognitive Behavioral Therapy (CBT) for MDD).

-Age: You should be at least 18 years old.
+Age: You should be at least 18 years old for insurance coverage.

 TMS therapy, Medication and ECT – A comparative study